How to use a computer mouse

-As far as the mouse wheel, it is used to scroll up and down and is also explained in further detail later in this document.
+As far as the mouse wheel, it is used to scroll up and down, and is also explained in further detail later on this page.

-A mouse generates movement by using one of two technologies: optical or mechanical.
-The most popular today is the optical mouse, which uses either LED or laser light to shine a light on a surface that is picked up by a camera to detect movement.
+A mouse generates movement using one of two technologies: optical or mechanical.
+Today, the optical mouse is the most popular, which uses either LED or laser to detect movement.
 The other and older technology is the mechanical mouse, which uses a ball and wheels to determine the movement of the mouse.

 Holding the mouse